marteinn/Madeinstockholm.se---Website/README.md

-Madeinstockholm.se---Website
+Madeinstockholm.se - Website
 ============================

 MadeInStockholm.se website, written in Python and Flask.

-Made sure you have python, node and virtualenv installed.
+We decided to open this project as an example on how you can utilize flask+flask-admin as a static site generator and showcase a S3 deploy workflow.

+# Requirement
+You need to have Python, pip, virtualenv and node installed before proceeding.

 # Installing